 Regulation of Industrial Activities

 In addition to Level 2 activities the EPA has responsibility for regulating the environmental impacts of some Projects of State Significance (otherwise referred to as Level 3 activities).
-Also the EPA Board can 'take over' Level 1 activities for regulation where the Director, EPA is satisfied that serious or material environmental harm has been, is being, or is likely to be caused by the activity.
+Also the Director, EPA can 'take over' Level 1 activities for regulation where the Director, EPA is satisfied that serious or material environmental harm has been, is being, or is likely to be caused by the activity.
 Council would otherwise regulate such Level 1 activities.
 Level 1 activities are activities other than those prescribed in Schedule 2 of EMPCA.